The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 The Sirens were wicked sea nymphs, who supposedly lived on these rocks not far off the coast of Positano.

 Their purpose was to sing a sweet song to any sailors passing by, with the intention of luring them to their demise.

 I never came across sea nymphs on the Amalfi Coast, but I can tell you, there were plenty of nymphs walking around in the streets.

-I actually went to Positano last on my Amalfi Coast trip, however, I should have gone there sooner rather than at the end of my trip because I liked Positano a lot.
+On my trip to the Amalfi Coast, I actually went to Positano last, however, I should have gone there sooner rather than at the very end of my trip.

 My final photo on the Amalfi Coast was taken a minute or so later.